gdeioannes/Bappfairy/README.md

 Changes made in this fork:

+- Takes a zip file as input (no need to unzip manually)
+- Doesn't use git to find migration files
 - Support for page folders (namespaces for pages)
 - Support for multiple sockets with the same name (single proxy referring to multiple elements in the view)
 - Support for multiple child views with the same name (only first one is used)
-- Option to disable styles imports (if adding them by hand to React's index.html)
 - No encapsulation of normalize.css (it changes specificity of selectors and they need to stay low)
 - Bugfixes